cymonegates/cymonegates/README.md

 - :trophy: My area of expertise is public health informatics and programming (SAS, SQL, R)
-- :microbe: I've spent the majority of my career working for government public health agencies in the STI, COVID-19 and Syndromic Surveillance sectors
+- :microbe: The majority of my career has been in government public health work in the STI, COVID-19 and Syndromic Surveillance sectors
 - :brain: I’m currently learning Python
 - 💞️ I’m looking to collaborate on SAS and R projects that support the modernization of public health
 - 📫 You can reach me on LinkedIn or Twitter